chrisb86/nsupdate/README.md

 # Nameserver update for INWX (nsupdate)

-Update nameserver entries at inwx with the current WAN IP (DynDNS)

-nsupdate is a shell script that uses curl and the inwx API to update nameserver entries at INWX with the current WAN IP.
-It supports IPv4 and IPv6.
+This shell script implements [dynamic DNS](https://en.wikipedia.org/wiki/Dynamic_DNS) using the [inwx](https://www.inwx.de/) API, i.e., it updates nameserver entries with your current WAN IPv4 and IPv6 addresses.

-Place your config files in the _nsupdate.d_ folder.

 ## Requirements

 In order to run you need to have _curl_ and _awk_ installed, as well as _drill_ or _nslookup_.

+## Installation

+Simply download the `master.zip` and extract it, e.g., using `wget` and `7z x master.zip`.

-At least one config file needs to exist ending with _.config_.
-A "sample.config.dist" is provided.
+Place your config files in the `nsupdate.d` folder.
+A `sample.config.dist` is provided.
+At least one config file needs to exist, ending with `.config.

 ## Changelog